 Oh, those Victorians!

-As you get ready to open more cards this week I hope you will keep some of these themes in mind and perhaps count yourself lucky that your cards are more pleasant and more straightforward.
+As you get ready to open cards this season I hope you will keep some of these themes in mind and perhaps count yourself lucky that your cards are more pleasant and more straightforward.

 Victorian Christmas cards: how it started